mALAKa82973i/Fw5cwa6amSY/3YaW5/JUfM/fup/FG5hA1/education-innovation_2kCE_1747932964.md

 these notices.

-  Once this change is made in a given copy, it is irreversible for that copy, so the ordinary GNU General Public License applies to all subsequent copies and derivative works made from that copy.
+  Once this change is made in a given copy, it is irreversible for subsequent copies and derivative works made from that copy.

   This option is useful when you wish to copy part of the code of